rails/rails/guides/source/active_model_basics.md

 The following validations are added automatically:
 1. Password must be present on creation.
-2. Confirmation of password (using a `password_confirmation` attribute)
+2. Confirmation of password (using a `password_confirmation` attribute).
-3. The maximum length of a password is 72 bytes (required as `bcrypt`, on which ActiveModel::SecurePassword depends, truncates the string to this size before encrypting it).
+3. The maximum length of a password is 72 bytes (required as `bcrypt` truncates the string to this size before encrypting it).

-If password confirmation validation is not needed, simply leave out the value for `password_confirmation` (i.e. don't provide a form field for it).
+NOTE: If password confirmation validation is not needed, simply leave out the value for `password_confirmation` (i.e. don't provide a form field for it).
 When this attribute has a `nil` value, the validation will not be triggered.